Why It Works

 3 pounds (1.4kg) yellow or mixed onions, sliced 1/8 inch thick (see note)

-1/2 tsp, ground black pepper (or to taste), divided
+Kosher salt and freshly ground black pepper to taste, divided

 1/2 cup (120ml) dry sherry (such as Amontillado)